SysKitTeam/docs-point/docs/governance-and-automation/automated-workflows/orphaned-users-admin.md

 ---
-description: This article explains how to activate the Orphaned Users policy.
+description: This article explains what orphaned users are, describes the potential access issues, and explains how to configure the Orphaned Users policy in Syskit Point.
 ---

 # Orphaned Users